BinaRam/governance/BCBasedGovernance.md

   - The new member becomes a voting member/core member after a vesting period?
   - The consortium will be a (*closed*) membership consortium.
 The eligible members are manufacturers with specific basic credentials.
   - The consortium activities are relevant and will benefit them directly.
 Thus it is reasonable to assume that only manufacturers (and no non-manufacturers) will join the consortium.
-  - Soem branding (Member of xyz) will be assiged to the member to display on their website.
+  - Some branding (Member of xyz) will be assiged to the member to display on their website.
+(A non-transferrable license that will be revoked under certain situations?)
+  - A document explaining emerging software-driven manufacturing and the changing roles and benfits will have to explained.
-  - A benefits document will be provided
+  - A benefits document will be provided.

 The membership model is more like a American Piots association (only pilots and related-personal allowed) versus a gym membership (where anybody can join).

 ### 3. Member Engagement and Marketplace -- Giggso

 (Example, UK Govt online marketplace)